 Because projects for construction, modernization, or major A&R activities have the potential to affect the environment, NIH requires that applicants for this type of support provide information on anticipated environmental impact as part of their just-in-time submission.
-Applicants may use the Review of Environmental and Other Impacts document that is available at http://d-marking.com 2000 add to supply this information.
-Applicants are provided as the potential of the support of the super of the support of pcpsi.nih.gov/orip/documents/environmental analysis form 3-2009.pdf to supply this information.
+Applicants may use the Review of Environmental and Other Impacts document to supply this information.
 An alternate format can be used as long as equivalent environmental and other impacts information is provided.